 The Beatles have been accused of being anti-religious before.
 They were spiritual, not religious.
 Can we stop the war between the validity of the religious and the spiritual?
 Expressing spiritual concepts in a non-religious language is a valid expression of the personal right to search for the truth.

 I personally can relate to Ringo Starr’s religious definition when he described himself as “a Christian/ Hindu with Buddhist tendencies.”
 As a Christian who has studied other religions, learning about India’s spirituality gave me the language and understanding to have a closer relationship with God.

 Today, after a world pandemic, we are on a similar path of spiritual and human revolution, human rights, and social justice as in the sixties.
-As I mention in my book Seasons of the Soul, life travels in cycles, and cycles are not closed circles but open-ended spirals, and whatever was not completed then will meet us again in the next round of existence.
-Humanity will have to grow repeatedly through a big event that will make us ponder, either by war, by a sociopath, a pandemic, or by the three of them together.
-Later we will wake up and rebel once more, only to begin a new awakening.
+As I mention in my book Seasons of the Soul, life travels in cycles, and cycles are not closed circles but open-ended spirals, and whatever was not completed in one season will meet us again in the next round of existence.
+Humanity will have to grow repeatedly through significant events that will make us ponder, after which we will wake up and rebel against the accepted status, only to begin a new awakening.